 Although the Royal Alcazar of Seville is known by many variations of its name, its official name is the Reales Alcázares de Sevilla, since it is a complex of many palaces (and gardens) that evolved over time.

 But by whatever name you reference it, it is one of the most extraordinary places you will visit.

 Located in the Plaza del Triunfo in the historic core of Seville, just across from the equally historic Seville Cathedral, the Royal Palace still functions as a royal residence: members of Spain’s royal family stay in private apartments in the upper floor of the palace when they visit the Andalusian city.

-We spent 3 days in Seville and the Royal Alcazar was at the top of our itinerary for the city.
-It blew us away with its beauty and we would return to Seville in a heartbeat just to be able to explore the Alcazar again.
+We spent 3 days in Seville on our first visit, and the Royal Alcazar was at the top of our itinerary for the city.
+It blew us away with its beauty and we would return to Seville yet again in a heartbeat just to be able to explore the Alcazar once more.

 While you can tour the Seville Alcazar on your own, your experience will be significantly enhanced if you opt for a guided tour.